electricui/protocol-binary-large-packet-handler/README.md

-# electricui-protocol-binary-fifo-queue
+# electricui-protocol-binary-large-packet-handler

-The deduplicating fifo queue for the binary protocol.
+The large packet handler